Westminster, Texas

-Westminster (/wɛstˈmɪnstər/) is an unincorporated community and census-designated place (CDP) in northeastern Collin County, Texas, United States.
+Westminster (/wɛstˈmɪnstər/) is a census-designated place (CDP) in northeastern Collin County, Texas, United States.
 The population was 861 as of the 2010 census, up from 390 at the 2000 census, at which time it was a city.

 Westminster is located at the intersection of FM 3133 and FM 2862, northeast of McKinney, east of Anna, west of Leonard, north of Blue Ridge, and southeast of Van Alstyne.